Our Book Editors

-Fiction and Nonfiction: Literary, Historical, Mystery, Adult, Young Adult, Science Fiction, Fantasy, Horror, Paranormal, Erotica, Humor, New Age, Spirituality
+Literary Fiction, Historical, Mystery, Adult, Young Adult, Science Fiction, Fantasy, Horror, Paranormal, Erotica, Humor, New Age, Spirituality

-In the broad area of religion, spirituality, and the Bible, Joya works with original thinkers, inspired visionaries and mystics, theologians and biblical interpreters, researchers and academics.
+She works with original thinkers, inspired visionaries and mystics, theologians and biblical interpreters, researchers and academics.

 Editor for three New York Times, Publishers Weekly, and USA Today bestselling authors

 Caroline T. has been editing popular fiction for over 20 years and has 400+ novels under her belt.
-Her ability to see the big picture, combined with an in-depth knowledge of today’s publishing market, makes her an invaluable partner in the editing and publishing process.

 Editor of 3 New York Times Bestsellers and 3 Los Angeles Times Bestsellers